har-2010/AI_ACT_CO-ISSC/README.md

 Then, open the file [proposition.ipynb](./CO-ISSC/proposition.ipynb) and run it.

-Also, you can see all the experiments conducted in [mytest.ipynb](./CO-ISSC/mytest.ipynb)
+Also, you can see all the experiments conducted in [mytest.ipynb](./CO-ISSC/mytest.ipynb) on the two corpora: AI ACT corpus and Computer Science corpora.

+Among these experiments, you can find the content of ecah cluster.
+In addition, for each iteartion setting a stacked hitogram is provided describing the distribution of clusters in each class.
+In the following two histograms, one is about the the AI ACT corpus and the second is about the Computer Science corpora.

+tO ADD the HITOGRAMS
+Distribution of clusters in ecah class for Computer Science tO ADD the HITOGRAMS
+Distribution of clusters in ecah class for AI ACT